 Eggs used to get a bad rep because of their cholesterol, which was thought to increase blood cholesterol levels.
-Today we know, that there is little scientific evidence to suggest that dietary cholesterol is associated with increased risk for coronary heart disease (CHD).
+Today we know, that there is no scientific evidence to suggest that dietary cholesterol is associated with increased risk for coronary heart disease (CHD).

 One large egg has 6.3 g of protein, 5.0 g of fat and only 0.4 g of carbs.
 It’s an excellent source of vitamins (Vitamin A, Riboflavin, Vitamin B12, Folate, Pantothenic Acid and Choline) and minerals (Iron and Phosphorus).